Swanage: Railway

+Roads

 Swanage is accessible by main road either through Wareham and its bypass or via the Sandbanks Ferry which provides a shorter route to Bournemouth.
 There is a minor road connecting Swanage to East Lulworth via Corfe Castle but this passes through a military firing range and is closed during firing exercises.

+Buses and coaches

+Bus services are provided predominantly by Morebus; key routes include: